Chris-Eckersley/incremental_interquartile_mean/notes.md

 -------------------------------------------------------

 ### Step 1: Quick refresher on IQM
-After a quick refresher I spent some time thinking about the challenges of incramentally calculating the IQM and what testing might look like.
+After a quick refresher I spent some time thinking about the challenges of incrementally calculating the IQM and what testing might look like.

 ### Step 2: Read and step through the code